Nuggets vs. Timberwolves Injury Report Today - April 21

 Nuggets Season Insights

-- On offense, the Nuggets have struggled over their last 10 games, scoring 108.1 points per contest over that span as opposed to the 115.8 they've put up over the course of this year.
+- The Nuggets' offense has been much less effective over their last 10 games, racking up 108.1 points a contest compared to the 115.8 they've averaged this year.

 Timberwolves Season Insights